14. Patterns: Cached Result

 .Notice also that the Workflow runs very quickly when operating through the cache since the "expensive" step of invoking the weather service is skipped.

-Save your Workflow, then click Submit Exercise
+Save and run your Workflow, then click Submit Exercise

 to grade it.